-Your baby's doctor will do a physical exam to identify any possible causes for your baby's distress, such as an intestinal obstruction.
+Your baby's doctor will do a physical exam to identify any possible causes for your baby's distress, such as a blockage in your baby's intestines (intestinal obstruction).
 If your baby is otherwise healthy, he or she may be diagnosed with colic.

-Lab tests, X-rays and other diagnostic tests aren't usually needed, but in unclear cases they help to exclude other diagnoses.
+Lab tests, X-rays and other diagnostic tests aren't usually needed, but in unclear cases they help to exclude other conditions as possible causes.

 May 14, 2014